benjaminion/upgrading-ethereum-book/README.md

 The controlling script for the checks is _bin/build/prebuild.mjs_.
 You can enable and disable specific checks there.

-To run the full suite of checks, you might need to so some or all of the following one time:
+If the $\LaTeX$ linting fails you might need to install the following, or just disable that check.

 ```
-npm run spfix
-sudo apt install libipc-run3-perl
-sudo apt install chktex
+sudo apt install libipc-run3-perl chktex
 ```

-The first line simply updates the spellings list to match whatever dictionary is on your system.
-The last two enable $\LaTeX$ linting.
-Or you can just disable that check.

 ### Building